FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 After importing the workpiece or successfully constructing the workpiece without a model, the workpiece model and weld seam data will be displayed in the 3D scene.

-Click the plus sign under weld seam editing to pop up a weld seam selection pop-up window.
-Select the weld seam number, AIRLab 3D scene will display the tool models of weld posture. click the "Confirm" button to add the weld seam until all welds are added.
+Click the plus sign under "Weld Seam Editing" to bring up the Weld Seam Selection pop-up window.
+Select a weld seam number; the weld seam type field will automatically display the type of the selected weld seam, including straight weld seams, arc weld seams, spline curve weld seams, and plug weld seams.
+Click the "Confirm" button to add the weld seam, and repeat this until all weld seams are added.

 The successfully added welds here do not indent, reverse, shift, or bind to any welding process, and the progression and retreat point strategies are set to a custom distance of 100mm.